 So if a measurement taken from the drawing is 10mm, then at real world scale would be 1000mm when built.

-With this in mind, a 1:1 (“one to one”) scale is the real world scale of everything, and the scale that we draw and 3D model in when using CAD and 3D programmes (…more on this below).
+With this in mind, a 1:1 (“one to one”) scale is the real world scale of everything, and the scale that we draw and 3D model in when using CAD and 3D programs (…more on this below).
+Anything can be scaled correctly however through using the CAD scale factors discussed here.

 The below and slightly cheesy video further demonstrates how to read an imperial scale: